The difference between top-slicing and GAG pooling

 GAG pooling

-This is when the trust holds each school’s GAG centrally, and delegates smaller amounts of funding to each school for it to control.
+This is when the trust holds the GAG from all schools centrally, and delegates smaller amounts of funding to each school for it to control.
+The idea is that schools will need smaller individual budgets as the trust provides many services centrally.

 See examples at the end of this article.